-As part of Grand Canyon University's goal to keep students safe and ensure their well-being, there is a process staff and faculty can utilize to report concerns about a specific student.
-If any staff or faculty member identifies a student who has expressed thoughts or threats to harm themselves or others, we encourage you to contact wellnesscheck@gcu.edu.
-The Department of Public Safety will attempt to intervene and work with available resources to provide appropriate guidance to ensure the student's well-being.
+As part of Grand Canyon University's goal to keep students safe and ensure their well-being, there is a process that staff and faculty can utilize to report concerns about a specific student.
+If any staff or faculty member identifies that a student has expressed thoughts or threats to harm themselves or others, we encourage you to contact WellnessCheck@gcu.edu.
+The Department of Public Safety will attempt to intervene and work with Student Disability Services to provide appropriate guidance to ensure the student's well-being.